erunion/mill/docs/configuration.md

 #### API Blueprint
 ##### Excludes
-* Use `<exclude>` elements to specify a resource namespace that should be excluded from API Blueprint generation and compilation.
+* Use `<exclude>` elements to specify a resource group that should be excluded from API Blueprint generation and compilation.
-    * Make sure to add a `namespace` attribute so Mill knows what namespace you're excluding.
+    * Make sure to add a `group` attribute so Mill knows what group you're excluding.

 Example: